TeamKun/flylib-reloaded/README.md

 # FlyLib Reloaded

+__**FlyLib Reloaded is currently under development and is buggy and will undergo specification changes soon.
+That is, it is not stable.**__

 ![Java CI with Gradle](https://github.com/TeamKun/flylib-reloaded/workflows/Java%20CI%20with%20Gradle/badge.svg)
 [![](https://jitpack.io/v/TeamKun/flylib-reloaded.svg)](https://jitpack.io/#TeamKun/flylib-reloaded)
 A utility librarry for Minecraft developed in Kotlin.
 We are developing it with the aim of making it as easy to write as possible and easy to